Background of the Russo-Georgian War: Georgia's NATO aspirations

 Georgia conducted a NATO membership referendum on 5 January 2008.
-It was a non-binding referendum on whether to join NATO and was held at the request of the Georgian President, together with an early presidential election and legislative election date referendum.
-This was announced on November 26, 2007, shortly before Mikheil Saakashvili resigned as President of Georgia for the early presidential elections.
+It was a non-binding referendum on whether to join NATO and was held at the request of the Georgian president, together with an early presidential election and legislative election date referendum.
+This was announced on November 26, 2007, shortly before Mikheil Saakashvili resigned as President of Georgia for the early presidential elections as a result of the 2007 Georgian demonstrations..
 The referendum asked: "do you want Georgia to become a member of the North Atlantic Treaty Organization, NATO?"
 According to the official results of Georgia's Central Election Commission, 77% of voters were in favor.
-The head of Georgia's mission to NATO gave to NATO Secretary General Jaap de Hoop Scheffer on 14 February 2008 a formal request from President Mikheil Saakashvili to offer a Membership Action Plan (MAP) to Georgia.
+The head of Georgia's mission to NATO gave to NATO secretary general Jaap de Hoop Scheffer on 14 February 2008 a formal request from President Mikheil Saakashvili to offer a Membership Action Plan (MAP) to Georgia.

 During the NATO summit in Bucharest in April 2008, American president George W. Bush campaigned for offering a Membership Action Plan (MAP) to Georgia and Ukraine.
 However, many European NATO countries by April 2008 did not wish to back the American initiative to grant MAP to Ukraine and Georgia.
-This unwillingness among European countries had been probably resulted from Russian lobbying.
+This unwillingness among European countries had probably resulted from Russian lobbying.
 Germany and France said that offering a MAP to Ukraine and Georgia would be "an unnecessary offence" to Russia.
 Both Germany and France regarded Georgia and Ukraine as being in the Russian "sphere of influence".
 At the summit, the alliance did not offer a MAP to Georgia or Ukraine.
 The opponents of Ukraine and Georgia pointed out that internal conflicts existed there.
 However, NATO stated that Ukraine and Georgia would be admitted in the alliance and pledged to review the requests for MAP in December 2008.
-NATO Secretary General Jaap de Hoop Scheffer said that Georgia and Ukraine would become members in the future.
+NATO secretary general Jaap de Hoop Scheffer said that Georgia and Ukraine would become members in the future.
 Georgia welcomed the decision and said: "The decision to accept that we are going forward to an adhesion to NATO was taken and we consider this is a historic success".